San Francisco 49ers vs. Seattle Seahawks NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Seahawks stats and trends

-- Seattle has one win against the spread in three games this year.
+- Thus far this season Seattle has one win against the spread.

-- Seattle's games this year have hit the over on one of three set point totals (33.3%).
+- Seattle's games this season have hit the over on one of three set point totals (33.3%).

-- The Seahawks rack up 25 points per game, comparable to the 24.7 the 49ers give up.
+- The Seahawks score 25 points per game, comparable to the 24.7 the 49ers allow.

-- Seattle is 1-1 against the spread and 2-1 overall in games when it puts up more than 24.7 points.
+- When Seattle scores more than 24.7 points, it is 1-1 against the spread and 1-1 overall.

-- Seattle is 1-2 against the spread and 1-2 overall when the team amasses over 370.3 yards.
+- In games that Seattle amasses more than 370.3 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Seahawks have one turnover this season, equal to the number of takeaways for the 49ers.
+- This season the Seahawks have turned the ball over one time, while the 49ers have forced 1 turnovers.

 Home and road insights

-- The Seahawks are unbeaten ATS (1-0) away from home as 2.5-point underdogs or more.
+- The Seahawks are unbeaten ATS (1-0) as 3-point underdogs or more away from home.

 Powered by Data Skrive.